 Ever wondered what you would do in an emergency situation?
 What if you could plan ahead to mitigate the consequences of an emergency or help others that were injured?
 Would you like to assist first responders during or following a disaster?
 You can.

 The City of Folsom is conducting a Community Emergency Response Training (CERT) course.
-Classes will be held according to the schedule below from 6:00 PM to 9:00 PM for 4 weeks.
+2018 Classes will be held according to the schedule below from 6:00 PM to 9:00 PM, and will be held at Fire Station 35, 535 Glenn Drive.
 Preference is given to Folsom residents and those that work in the City of Folsom.
 Contact the Folsom CERT Volunteer line at 916-533-4116 or by email at Folsomcert@folsom.ca.us for further information.